Premium Cataract Surgery with Intraocular Lens Implants in Dallas, Texas

-During cataract surgery, artificial lenses are implanted in the eye to replace the cloudy natural lenses.
-These artificial lenses, known as intraocular lenses (IOLs), were once only able to correct distance vision, leaving patients dependent on eyeglasses or contact lenses for near vision.
-Many cataract patients, in addition to suffering from either nearsightedness, farsightedness, and astigmatism also suffer from presbyopia.
-Presbyopia is a condition in which the natural lens becomes stiffer with age reducing its ability to focus or accommodate.
+Many cataract patients, in addition to suffering from either nearsightedness, farsightedness, and astigmatism, also suffer from presbyopia.
+Presbyopia is a condition in which the natural lens becomes stiffer with age, reducing its ability to focus or accommodate.
 Loss of accommodation diminishes the ability to do near tasks such as reading.

-For more information about getting premium lenses in Dallas, call us today!
+For more information about getting premium intraocular lens implants in Dallas TX, call us today!

 New advances in technology have allowed for the development of a variety of special intraocular lenses.
 Aspheric intraocular lenses maximize contrast sensitivity, which is the best measurement of high-quality vision.